The freqently asked questions on this page will be updated if information changes. If you don't see an answer to your question, please let us know.

 July 17: Updated "Should I wear a face covering" to state that cloth face coverings are required on campus, per the Governor's order.

 Pursuant to the Governor’s order, everyone on the Gonzaga campus is required to wear a cloth face covering, except if they are alone in a private work or study space or in their own private residence.

 Because COVID-19 spreads mainly from person to person through respiratory droplets produced when an infected person coughs, sneezes, or talks, the CDC recommends that the general public wear cloth face coverings in public settings.
 Face coverings must be worn indoors and outdoors.

 - People older than 2 years of age in public settings.

 Who should not wear a cloth face covering:

 - Anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

-Face coverings must be worn in the presence of others (i.e. not studying alone) and in public settings where other physical distancing measures are difficult to maintain (e.g., common workspaces, meeting rooms, classrooms, etc.).
+Face coverings must be worn in the presence of others (e.g., not studying alone) and in public settings (e.g., common workspaces, meeting rooms, classrooms, etc.).

 Gonzaga will be providing cloth face coverings to all employees.
 Additional Personal Protective Equipment (PPE) will be provided to employees based on role function and specific PPE requirements.

-Face coverings must be worn in the presence of others (i.e. not working alone) and in public settings where other physical distancing measures are difficult to maintain (e.g., common workspaces, meeting rooms, classrooms, etc.).
+Face coverings must be worn in the presence of others (i.e. not working alone) and in public settings (e.g., common workspaces, meeting rooms, classrooms, etc.).